isomerpages/govtech-corp/_products-and-services/For Citizens/Education.md

 third_nav_title: For Citizens
 variant: tiptap
 ---
-<h3><strong>Digitalising processes in the educational sector with Parents Gateway</strong></h3>
-<p>As part of the Digital Government, GovTech aims to harness technology
-to strengthen school-home partnerships in support of children in their education journey Launched in 2019 in collaboration with MOE, Parents Gateway is a one-stop portal used to disseminate information and seek parents’ consent on admin matters, in a consolidated digital form.
-It gives parents greater access and control over their child’s participation in school activities and for parents to better manage school-related administrative tasks.
-To date, the app has garnered over 100,000 downloads.</p>
+<h3><strong>Helping parents to be more involved in their children's schooling journeys</strong></h3>
+<p>In a bid to strengthen school-home partnerships and help parents become
+more aware of their children's day-to-day schooling activities, GovTech collaborated with the Ministry of Education (MOE) to create the Parents Gateway.
+Launched in 2019, this app allows parents to receive general announcements from their children's schools, updates on upcoming programmes and provide consent for activity participation.</p>
 <h3><strong>Why use Parents Gateway?</strong></h3>
-<p>Get access to all your children’s school announcements and consent forms
-from one single app.
-Effortlessly give consent for their school activities anytime, anywhere.
-Conveniently book your preferred slots for Parent-Teacher meetings.
-Easily make travel declarations to inform schools of your children’s travel plans.
-Discover curated parenting resources to better support your children in their education journey. -</p>
-<p></p>
 <div class="iframe-wrapper">
-<iframe height="315" width="560" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/EKpiTM5axNA?si=X08HUA1fdX0UhAzR"></iframe>
+<iframe style="max-width: 100%;" height="400" width="100%" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/EKpiTM5axNA?si=X08HUA1fdX0UhAzR"></iframe>
 </div>
 <p></p>
+<p>There are numerous features that the Parents Gateway app offers:</p>
 <h3><strong>How to use Parents Gateway?</strong></h3>
 <p>Include screenshots of app to show main features</p>
 <p>Download the app via the App Store (for Apple devices) or Google Play